-Capital Programme 2011-12 to 2013-14 - Project Appraisals
+Capital Programme 2012-13 to 2014-15 - Project Appraisals

 All bids for inclusion in the capital programme are supported by a project appraisal, the preparation of which is the responsibility of the budget holder or project manager.
-The appropriate council officers and Portfolio holder(s) sign off the appraisal.
-This is to show that they are aware of and support the scheme, but these signatures do not constitute approval for the scheme to go ahead.
+The project manager signs the appraisal to confirm that their Head of Service, Director and Portfolio Holder are aware of and support the scheme.
+Final approval is given by Cabinet or the Director of Finance and Support under delegated authority.

-Project appraisals have been completed for all 2011-12 capital programme bids.
+Project appraisals have been completed for all 2012-13 capital programme bids.
 The appraisal proforma has been re-designed to ensure that the information gathered is sufficient in order to make decisions based on the criteria set out above.
 Only relevant data and information is requested.